soon1995/learningNotes/docker/README.md

 docker stop containerId/name // stop a daemonized container (it sends a SIGTERM signal to container's running process docker kill containerId/name // sends a SIGKILL signal to container's process

-docker commit [OPTIONS] containerId imageName:version   //commit and create your image in your images
+docker commit [OPTIONS] containerId imageName:version   //commit and create your image in your images (version ignored will become latest)
               -m="?"                                    //description
               -a="?"                                    //author
 ```